-Well endowed with natural resources, Ghana has roughly twice the per capita output of the poorest countries in West Africa.
+With relatively diverse and abundant natural resources, Ghana has roughly twice the per capita output of the poorest countries in West Africa.
 Even so, Ghana remains heavily dependent on international financial and technical assistance.

 Gold, cocoa, petroleum and individual remittances are major sources of foreign exchange.
 Agriculture continues to be a significant driver of the domestic economy, accounting for about 23 percent of GDP and employing about 35 percent of the work force, mainly small landholders.

 With the 2007 confirmed discovery of commercially viable offshore oil reserves in Ghana (Jubilee Field) and production which begun in December 2010, there has been increased international interest in the Ghanaian market on the part of both oil and gas and auxiliary services sectors – as well as companies from unrelated sectors anticipating future economic growth in the country.
 Further oil and gas exploration continues and optimism is high for further discoveries.